 The countries of the world experience disunity and conflict; we set our minds on fear and greed rather than on your rule of justice and steadfast love.
 Build up all countries on your cornerstone of peace.
-Protect and bless all who sacrifice to guard our freedoms, including: Ben, Christian, Clayton, Daniel, Dillan, Haden, Lindsey, Luke, Michael, Mike, Spencer, Steve, Sydney, Tyler B. and Tyler G. Lord in your mercy, hear our prayer.
+Protect and bless all who sacrifice to guard our freedoms, including: Ben, Christian, Clayton, Daniel, Dillan, Haden, Lindsey, Luke, Michael, Mike, Spencer, Sydney, Tyler B. and Tyler G. Lord in your mercy, hear our prayer.

 We still weep with those who weep and mourn with those who mourn.
 Cradle the fearful, the suffering, and the dying, assuring them of your loving presence.
-We lift up before you: Aubrey, Austin, Becca, Betsy, Bob D., Bob S., Brenda, Brion, Christa, Craig, Dave, Debra, Dorthy, Doug, Elizabeth, Gary, Jamie, Jan, Jane, Jeff, Jerry K., Jerry N., Marie, Matt, Maureen, Michele, Mike, Patrick, Peggy, Pete, Richard, Rita, Sal, Sandy, Scott, Shirley, Steve, Vicky, Vim, Spring Wright, all medical and emergency workers, and those we pray for in our hearts(pause)
+We lift up before you: Aaron, Aubrey, Austin, Becca, Betsy, Bobby, Bob D., Bob S., Brenda, Brett, Christa, Craig, Dan, Dave, Deanne, Dennie, Dorothy, Doug, Eliza, Elizabeth, Florence, Francis, Gary, Jamie, Jan, Jerry K., Jerry N., Jonathan, Marie, Margaret, Matt, Maureen, Michele, Mike, Patrick, Peggy, Pete, Richard, Sal, Sandy, Scott, Shae, Shirley, Steve, Tom, Vim, Spring Wright, all medical and emergency workers the family and friends of Margaret Dawson, and those we pray for in our hearts(pause)

 Leader: In trust and hope, we commend to you, O Lord, all for whom we pray.
 Amen.